acediatic/QuiNZical/README.md

 The clue might be marked incorrect because of the order so just try again next time.
 If the clue can have multiple potential answers, for e.g "One colour in the All Blacks Jersey", then just answer "Black/ White".
 The clue might be marked incorrect because of the order so just try again next time.

+---Dependencies:---
+To play the game you need Java versionn 11 and JavaFX relevant to it.
+Also, festival will be needed as well.
+After installing festival, install the New Zealand festival voices at /usr/share/festival/voices/english/
+The relevant zip files have been provided along with the festivalNZVoiceSetup.sh script file.
+Keep the script file along with the zip files ("akl_nz_jdt_diphone.zip" and "akl_nz_cw_cg_cg.zip") in the same directory and open the terminal there.
+Then run:

+./festivalNZVoiceSetup.sh

+(In case it doesn't work you will need to give it executable rights by running the following command in the terminal: `chmod +x festivalNZVoiceSetup.sh`)